abhi4pr/Node-micro/readme.md

 =>
 to start service => docker run -d --name redis-server -p 6379:6379 redis

+=> for each service we are making need to map the port within api gateway

 => to run api hit this
 http://localhost:5001/api/auth/register
 and for api gateway try this